laganojunior/lalaheadpats/_posts/2019-10-13-poke-at-fighting-games-with-game-theory-pt2.markdown

 |          0.189    | Step in           | 0.5         | 0.5               | 0.5      |       0|     0.501                      |
 |                   | Value given attacker strategy  | 0.500 | 0.500 | 0.500 | 0.813 |

 So we get that the value of this switch subgame at (attacker health, defender health, turns left) = (5, 5, 1) to be about 0.500.
-We can do a similar calculation for the minor advantage subgame at (attacker health, defender health, turns left) = (5, 5, 1).
+We can do a similar calculation for the similar setting, but where the attacker is only at a minor advantage.

 |                   | Defender strategy              |   1         |   0               | 0        |                                |
 | Attacker strategy | Minor Advantage (5, 5, 1)      | Stand       | Jab               | Duck Jab |  Value given defender strategy |